-- 1. Relevant Judge's Form x 3

-- 2. Copy of script, sermon, outline, etc. x 3
+- 1. Relevant Judge's Form x 3 - 2.
+Copy of script, sermon, outline, etc. x 3

 HINTS FROM PUBLIC SPEAKING JUDGES

 In public speaking, the key word is CONVINCING!
 Whether you present a dramatic monologue, a famous speech, or a recitation, your task is to convince the listener that these are your words, your thoughts, and your feelings.
 If you are portraying a specific character, you should make the audience believe you really are that person.
 Many factors contribute to a convincing performance: costuming (if allowed), gestures, posture, voice inflection, and emotion.
 Match each carefully to your script and character.
 Perhaps the most frequent comments from the judges deal with "emotion."
 Emotion should be carefully balanced.
-If you portray too little emotion, your will appear harsh, phony, and overbearing.
+If you portray too little emotion, your performance will appear bland and colorless.
+If you portray too much emotion, you will appear harsh, phony, and overbearing.
 Also be careful that your emotion does not detract from clear, crisp, easily understood diction.
 The key-preparation and practice!
 Practice in front of a mirror and use every opportunity to perform before others.
 Remember, the A.C.E.
 Speech PACEs (1-6) are a wonderful resource tool.

-ORATORY (Male/Female) PERFORMANCE EVENT
+ORATORY (Male/Female)